 Some of the withdrawal symptoms include:

 - Racing heartbeat

 - Increased blood pressure

-There are other withdrawal symptoms which are more serious and severe than the ones mentioned above.
-If a person has been drinking alcohol heavily for many years, they may have delirium tremens (DTs) which can be life-threatening.
+There are other withdrawal symptoms which are more dangerous and severe than the ones mentioned above.
+Some alcoholics may have delirium tremens (DTs) which can be life-threatening.
 When a person is suffering from DTs, they will have hallucinations, delusions, and confusion.
-This is the most serious form of alcohol withdrawal and the main reason that a person should only detox from alcohol in a professional detox treatment facility with a medical staff on hand to monitor the patient at all times.
+This is the most severe form of alcohol withdrawal and the main reason that a person should only detox from alcohol in a professional detox treatment facility with medical staff on hand to monitor the patient at all times.

 After You Detox from Alcohol: What’s Next?